osixia/container-baseimage/README.md

  - **multiple-process-image/service/php5-fpm/process.sh**: process to run.
  - **multiple-process-image/service/php5-fpm/config/default**: default nginx server config with

-Please refer to [single process image](#create-a-single-process-image) for the nginx service files.

 #### Dockerfile

 In the Dockerfile we are going to:
-  - Install nginx and php5-fpm from apt-get.
+  - Download nginx and php5-fpm from apt-get.
   - Add the service directory to the image.
   - Install service and clean up.
   - Add the environment directory to the image.